You Got Lucky: Reception

-Cash Box said that "smoldering synthesizer and guitar melody sets the moody scene" and that there is a "sharp edge" to Petty's vocal, making him sound "earnest and convincing."
+Cash Box wrote that "smoldering synthesizer and guitar melody sets the moody scene" and that there is a "sharp edge" in Petty's voice, making him sound "earnest and convincing."
 Billboard called it a "midtempo ballad which has the moody intensity of 'A Woman in Love'."

 Music video

 Petty felt the video was "a real groundbreaker," and stated that he and the band wrote the treatment themselves, borrowing heavily from the post-apocalyptic look of Mad Max 2, released in 1981.

-The video begins with Tom Petty and Mike Campbell happening upon a black tent in front of the Vasquez Rocks after riding in a hovercar (from the television series Logan's Run).
+Directed by Jim Lenahan, the video begins with Tom Petty and Mike Campbell happening upon a black tent in front of the Vasquez Rocks after riding in a hovercar (from the television series Logan's Run).
 They find a radio/cassette player wrapped in bubble wrap and play the tape, which begins the music of "You Got Lucky."
 The other band members, Howie Epstein, Benmont Tench and Stan Lynch, arrive in a sidecar racing motorcycle.

 Entering the tent, they turn on a bank of cobweb-covered switches that control power for music studio equipment as well as a bank of television sets which show the videos for Tom Petty & The Heartbreakers' "Here Comes My Girl" and "A Woman In Love (It's Not Me)."
 A clip from the Galactica 1980 episode "Galactica Discovers Earth, Part I" playing on one of the televisions elicits a visceral reaction from Petty, possibly explaining the cause of the destruction in the video's universe.
-As they explore the tent, Campbell finds a hollow body Gretsch 6120 guitar just in time to play the song's guitar solo.
+As they explore the tent, Campbell finds a Gretsch 6120 guitar just in time to play the song's guitar solo.
 Epstein hits the jackpot on a slot machine, causing coins to flow over his hands.
 Petty overturns an Astro Invader arcade video game before they all ride away, leaving behind the cassette player.